 2. Highlight the text you want to become the link and click the link icon.
 It is the one that looks like two links of chain.

-4. Paste the link to the file into the URL box and click Insert to save your changes.
+3. Paste the link to the file into the URL box and click the green check symbol to save your changes.